-We do not engage any third parties for the distribution of media content/sub-licensing of brands to our customers.
-As at the Latest Practicable Date, we held licensing rights for 403 active titles of media content, of which over 190 titles had a remaining licensing period of over three years.
+As we do not engage any third party for the distribution of any media content and we deal with operators of online entertainment platforms and media networks directly, we believe that both our media content licensors and our customers have to rely on us.
+As at the Latest Practicable Date, we held licensing rights of 381 titles of media content, of which over 200 titles had a remaining licence period of over three years.
 During the Track Record Period, our top 10 customers included operators of prominent online entertainment platforms and media networks such as ABS-CBN Corporation, Alibaba Group, Bilibili Inc., Eastern Broadcasting Co., Ltd., iQIYI Group, Netflix, Inc., Shenzhen Tencent Computer Systems Company Limited and TVB Group.
 As at the Latest Practicable Date, the content we distributed were able to reach viewers in the PRC, Hong Kong, Macau, Taiwan, the Philippines, Singapore, Thailand, Malaysia, Indonesia, India, Brunei and other countries.